wp-plugins/kama-wp-smile/readme.txt

 == Changelog ==

 = 1.6.0 (24.01.2014) =
-1. Images in smile block now is not image and not downloading whit page.
+1. Images in smile block now is not image and not downloading with page.
 It save HTML requests.
-2. Now select inuse smiles in admin panel more comfortable.
+2. Now select used smiles in admin panel more comfortable.
 3. New principle to add smile block to comment form.
 4. CSS styles and JS scripts now adding direct to HTML document.
 It save HTML requests.
 5. Added smile block in admin panel.